 Until the late 1960s, the most luxurious Private Cars (with two or three bedrooms, a dining room, lounges and on board crew) were enjoyed by a limited number of individuals and corporations able to afford this elite form of transportation.

 Private car travel was replaced by a growing highway system and commercial or private jet aircraft.
 Cars were laid up and as time passed they no longer met new and revised mechanical requirements.

-America's Trains rehabilitates Private cars and offers them as a prestigious form of travel for individual vacations, and through car shared ownership (Train'Shares and Fractional Interests).
+America's Trains rehabilitates Private Cars and offers them as a prestigious form of travel for individual vacations, and through car shared ownership (Train'Shares and Fractional Interests).

-Cars feature an outdoor platform allowing passengers to enjoy the passing scenery.
+Cars normally feature an outdoor platform allowing passengers to enjoy the passing scenery.